 If you’ve been smoking tobacco cigarettes, I encourage you to consider taking the money that you would have spent on cigarettes for the rest of your life and invest it instead in a residential treatment program to help you quit smoking once and for all (if you have health insurance, it might even pay for part of it).

 Smoking is among the leading causes of preventable death and can make it much harder for an older person to live a physically healthy life.
 Smoking increases your risk of heart disease and stroke and also increases the risk of lung cancer.
-It’s also a contributing factor in other cancers such as mouth, throat, and stomach cancer – not to mention various types of skin cancer and excessive wrinkles.
+It also contributes to other cancers such as mouth, throat, and stomach cancer – not to mention various types of skin cancer and excessive wrinkles.
 It may even lead to erectile dysfunction.

 Aging might be inevitable, but there are proven interventions that help slow the process.
-In particular, improvements in nutritional and exercise habits can help you get healthier while growing old.
+In particular, improving nutritional and exercise habits can help you get healthier while growing old.

 The above 17 tips combine anti-aging and healthier aging methods for a youthful appearance and to help your mind and body to thrive.